cfsghost/mdsfs/README.md

 ### Accessing with Multiple Key

-mdsfs also supports access with multiple key at the same time.
-Once user has one of keys, having access is possible and allowed.
+Multiple access key is supported.
+That means you can grant more than one user to access this filesystem.

-If you would like to create a image contains several keys, you must prepare a key file which contains keys looked like below:
+Here is a key file for creating a filesystem image which allows multiple access keys:

 _keys.list_